The Body Part Split is Not Dead - Get Over It

 if you give someone with drive and mental prowess a weak program, I guarantee they will "out-gain" a lifter with weak mental strength and drive who is using an optimal program.

-Beyond the mental aspects of training, the human body also has a skeletal system, joints, connective tissue, a central nervous system, different bone/limb structures, etc. We also have differing genetic predispositions when it comes to recovery, stamina, sleep, appetites, and on and on and on.
+Beyond the mental aspects of training, the human body also has a skeletal system, joints, connective tissue, a central nervous system, different bone/limb structures, etc. We also have different genetic predispositions when it comes to recovery, stamina, sleep, appetites, and on and on and on.

 I stand firmly by the opinion that training is more art than science.
 Listening to your body, and learning to adapt your programming based on needs, is far more important than using what is labeled as "optimal" on paper.